nesygems/nesygems.github.io/_speakers/speaker5.md

 ---

 <!-- Whatever you write below will show up as the speaker's bio -->
 Leslie Pack Kaelbling is a Panasonic Professor at the Massachusetts Institute of Technology.
 She is a well-known roboticist, with research on topics including POMDPs and reinforcement learning, for which she received the IJCAI Computers and Thought Award in 1997.
 She co-founded the Journal of Machine Learning Research.
-Leslie Ph.D. in 1990 at Stanford University on Learning in Embedded Systems.
+Leslie completed her Ph.D. in 1990 at Stanford University on Learning in Embedded Systems.
 Recent work includes applications of Neurosymbolic Programming to robotics and reinforcement learning.